 - Vision may be blurred if there is corneal ulceration in the central visual axis.

-- Conjunctival injection (limbal injection - redness around the whole of the cornea).
+- Red, watering eye, with limbal conjunctival injection (redness around the whole of the cornea).

 - Concurrent herpetic skin vesicles may be seen along the lid margin.

 - Palpable preauricular lymph nodes are a classic sign of viral conjunctivitis.